-Even though it’s barely October, it’s time to start preparing your website for the holidays.
+It’s never too early to start preparing your website for the holidays.
+According to CNBC, 2021 Black Friday online sales reached a record $14 billion just behind Cyber Monday.
 Just because you do not have an eCommerce website, does not mean that you do not have to optimize for the holidays.
 Nowadays, shoppers research products online before making purchases at retail stores.
 This is so common that it is known as “research online, purchase offline” or ROPO.
 If you sell anything, chances are you sell way more of it between Halloween and Christmas.
 The holidays account for 20-40% of annual sales for retailers.
 You still have a few weeks to make some last minute website tweaks to cash in on Black Friday, Small Business Saturday, Cyber Monday and the entire month before Christmas.

 If are using Adwords, you might be wondering why do I need a landing page if I already have a website?
 An optimized landing page that is relevant to your ad, drives more sales and leads than your homepage.
 Conversions are the percentage of leads you get based on your total clicks.
 For example, if you had 50 conversions from 1,000 clicks, then your conversion rate is 5%.
 According to WordStream, the average conversion rate across all industries is only 2%.
 Ideally, if your landing page is converting at 10% of higher, you are killing it.
 Here, we will share some insanely simple tips to improve your landing page conversion rate.